 Related YouTube Video (opens in new window):

 Why See a Physical Therapist?

 It is becoming more and more common for primary care physicians to refer patients with concussion symptoms to physical therapists who are concussion specialists.
 In addition to physical therapy, these PT specialists have extensive brain rehabilitation experience and understand the specific needs and concerns of concussed athletes, and concussion from injuries (motor vehicle accident, fall etc.)

 PT concussion specialists provide comprehensive evaluation, including neurologic, neuropsychological, orthopedic and use of advanced diagnostic tools, a cutting edge treatment plan individualized for each person and focus on returning athletes and other injured persons to sport, work, and school.

-Our concussion specialists can help patients create and follow an effective recovery plan based upon their age, activity level, work or school schedule, symptoms, and other factors.
+Our concussion specialists can help patients create and follow an evidence-based recovery plan based upon their age, activity level, work or school schedule, symptoms, and other factors.
 Appropriate treatment and a proper management plan may speed recovery and yield better outcomes.
 Research has demonstrated the benefits of cervicovestibular rehabilitation in decreasing time to medical clearance.

 Concussion Is a Very Recoverable Injury!

 Colorado is a Direct Access state.
 That means you can see a physical therapist as a first line of care for concussion rehabilitation.
 Please consult with your insurance provider for coverage details.
 Contact High Definition Physical Therapy for a free consultation.